 We may receive compensation when you click on links to products from our partners.

 2020 was been a gloomy year, with unemployment rates skyrocketing around the world thanks to the COVID-19 pandemic.
 But despite that, some areas have continued to grow and need trained professionals to join their ranks.
-Whether you’ve just graduated university or are looking for a new career path, here are 10 of the most in-demand jobs in 2021.
+Whether you’ve just graduated university or are looking for a

 1. Artificial Intelligence Programmers

 For those in software development, IT, higher education, and consumer electronics, you’ll already know that artificial intelligence is taking the world by storm right now.
 Processes are being automated at a rapid pace, and machine learning is a hot topic that has brought plenty of success to business and organisations across the board.
 For IT professionals looking to specialise, this is the field.
 For complete beginners, there’s never been a better time to start learning how to code.
 Python is widely used for AI processes and deep machine learning.

 In fact, the huge IT trend sweeping the world right now is only set to continue.
 Thanks to that, there’s never been a better time to jump into general software engineering, development, and programming.
 There are very high average salaries in the field, and plenty of room to grow and advance

 In the year where the COVID-19 pandemic hit the world hard, it comes as no surprise that nurse is one of the most in-demand jobs of the year.
 They’ve been working overtime since January, and there’s predicted to be a big demand for new nurses to join the workforce in the coming decade.
 In general, this career offers a lot of job security and good paths for further development and specialisations down the line.
 Healthcare as a field is also predicted to continue growing in the coming decade, so there’s never been a better time to don a pair of scrubs as a nurse.